 · They were not aware of how to express their needs and concerns.

-COME recognized a need for a multifaceted approach to bringing the youth caregivers out of the shadows and into the light to finally receive the support they needed, with the inception of The SHARKS Program (Students Helping and Assisting Relative with Knowledge and Skills) Youth Caregivers Initiative (YCI), was initiated in 2015.
-The program solely recognizes and supports youth caring for an ill, disabled, sibling, adult, or elderly family member from ages 12 to 21 years of age.
+COME recognized a need for a multifaceted approach to bringing the youth caregivers out of the shadows and into the light to finally receive the support they needed; with the inception of a Youth Caregivers Initiative (YCI), SHARKS Program (Students Helping and Assisting Relative with Knowledge and Skills) The program solely recognizes and supports youth from ages 12 to 22 years of age caring for an ill, disabled, sibling, adult, or elderly family member.
 The program offers educational and emotional support sessions, respite, community outreach opportunities, and scholarships to college.

 YCI History/Purpose